mouryay/HTML-CSS/README.md

-Just some Practive problems like building forms, landing pages etc
+Just some practice problems like building forms, landing pages etc